Playground (company): Conception and package

 Playground manufactures vegan and water-based lubricants, whose products combines three adaptogens: ashwagandha, black cohosh, and horny goat weed.
 Each lubricant eventually mixes vitamin E, hyaluronic acid and bamboo extract in its composition aiming hydrating and soothing benefits, which eventually became the brand's "key differentiator", according Women's Wear Daily.
 The brand's developing ingredients was selected "to arouse the five senses and erogenous zones to amplify a woman's mood, mind and libido".
-As of May 2023, Playground remained as the only personal lubricant company approved by Food and Drug Administration (FDA).

 Known as "the most sustainable packaging in the personal lubricant market", the brand mainly use post-consumer recycled material (PCR) for its packaging, including 50% PCR to each of its bottle and cap, while its boxes features 30% post-consumer waste.
 Regarding its shipments, the packaging were made with 100% recyclable material.
 Sara Spruch-Feiner, editor form Glossy, called Playground's packaging as "design-forward", as well described as the "best lube for discretion" by Refinery29.
 Co-founder Christina Aguilera highlighted its "pretty and soft" light pink bottle, pointing it as "something you can aesthetically feel good about putting on your nightstand".